-Dyspareunia, Interstitial Cystitis (IC), Levator Ani Syndrome, Vulvodynia, Pelvic Floor Dysfunction
+Common diagnoses of pelvic pain are: Dyspareunia, Interstitial Cystitis (IC), Levator Ani Syndrome, Vulvodynia, Pelvic Floor Dysfunction, Endometriosis

 A device that utilizes electrodes to pick up, measure and treat muscle weakness in pelvic and abdominal areas.
 The electrodes transmit this electrical signal to a computer screen so the patients can see when and how strong their muscles are contracting so they can learn to strengthen very weak muscles.
 If pelvic muscles are very weak it may be difficult to find and exercise the correct muscles.
 Physical therapists may utilize EMG biofeedback or manual techniques to help women identify and strengthen the correct muscles.

 - *Electric Stimulation

 Another device that may be utilized is electrical stimulation.
 This device utilizes a vaginal electrode that stimulates the pelvic floor muscles to contract artificially.
 With this facilitation, the patient can identify the correct muscles and begin their rehabilitation process.

 The Woman’s Health section of the American Physical Therapy Association has developed 3 brochures detailing 3 areas of Women’s Health Physical therapy.
 They are: Back Pain: Pregnancy and Low Back Pain (.pdf), Pelvic Pain: Pregnancy and Pelvic Pain (.pdf) and Incontinence: Pregnancy & Incontinence (.pdf)